carissalow/rapids/docs/features/extracted.rst

 Name                 Units       Description
 ==================   =========   =============
-count                apps        Number of times a single app or apps within a category were used (i.e. they were brought to the foreground either by tapping their icon or switching to it from another app). timeoffirstuse       contacts    The time in minutes between 12:00am (midnight) and the first use of a single app or apps within a category during a ``day_segment``. timeoflastuse        minutes     The time in minutes between 12:00am (midnight) and the last use of a single app or apps within a category during a ``day_segment``. frequencyentropy     nats        The entropy of the used apps within a category during a ``day_segment`` (each app is seen as a unique event, the more apps were used, the higher the entropy).
+count                apps        Number of times a single app or apps within a category were used (i.e. they were brought to the foreground either by tapping their icon or switching to it from another app). timeoffirstuse       minutes     The time in minutes between 12:00am (midnight) and the first use of a single app or apps within a category during a ``day_segment``. timeoflastuse        minutes     The time in minutes between 12:00am (midnight) and the last use of a single app or apps within a category during a ``day_segment``. frequencyentropy     nats        The entropy of the used apps within a category during a ``day_segment`` (each app is seen as a unique event, the more apps were used, the higher the entropy).
 This is especially relevant when computed over all apps.
 Entropy cannot be obtained for a single app.
 ==================   =========   =============